 How can I report fraud?

 Reporting is simple!
-To contact the USFHP Compliance Department:
+To contact the USFHP FWA Department:

 Write: Johns Hopkins HealthCare, Payment Integrity, Attn: FWA Department, 7231 Parkway Drive, Hanover, MD 21076